MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 I learned through the course, that I focus on understanding the Concepts first, then I can work with any tool I want.
 On to of that Mohamed Radwan also teaches you about setting priorities, the Agile mindset and many other ways of thinking.

-The culture of the community, and the benefit i get from colleagues is priceless, In the begining i only new abit about the power of community but I understood it more and understood its meaning in the course.
+The culture of the community, and the benefit I get from colleagues is priceless, In the begining I only new abit about the power of community but I understood it more and understood its meaning in the course.
 I would like to thank Mohamed Radwan for that.

 And like everything, it has its pros and cons.
 If there was any negatives. we would bring them up to Mohamed Radwan and since he is a very good listener, he would listen and start applying the fixes immediately, which was a good demonstration on applying the principles of Agile.